 Headlamp: This should find its way into your backpack regardless of endeavor.
 The Petzl Tikka Plus Headlamp is the most popular model, but look for lightweight headlamps by Black Diamond and Mammut as well.

 The gear outlined above aims to provide a quick list of climbing gear essentials.
 This is just the first step – read our product descriptions and customer reviews for greater detail and feel free to log into our chat feature or pick up the phone to speak with our knowledgeable customer service team.
 They help you make the right choice for the gear that will ensure a safe and exciting climbing adventure.
-And with FREE Standard Shipping available on most orders shipped within the lower 48 U.S. and our satisfaction guarantee, Altrec.com will do you right.
+And with FREE Standard Shipping available on most orders shipped within the lower 48 U.S. and our 30-day guarantee, Altrec.com will do you right.